aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/adding-custom-headers-in-aspose-email/_index.md

 ## Step 3: Add Aspose.Email for Java library

 You need to add the Aspose.Email for Java library to your project.
-You can do this by downloading the library from the official download link provided:
+You can do this by downloading the library from the download link provided:

 [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)